unChaz/sci-fi-5e/srd/classes/monk.md

 **Weapons:** Simple weapons, ion blades

-**Tools:** Choose one type of artisan’s tools or one musical instrument
+**Tools:** Choose one type of artisan's tools or one musical instrument

 **Saving Throws:** Strength, Dexterity